petrobras/waid/README.md

     * Shallow Formation Resistivity (RES10)
     * Deep Formation Resistivity (RES90)

-This is the dataset ...
+It is important to highlight that the caliper log is often used as a data quality indicator.

 ### Missing  values

-Some isolated curve values, or even the entire DTS curve (Coala-88), are missing in some of the wells.
+Some isolated curve values, or even the entire DTS curve (COALA-88), are missing in some of the wells.
 We encourage users to try Statistical and Machine Learning imputation techniques to imput missing values and missing curves.

 # Jupyter Notebooks (Python)

-...
+# Jupyter Notebooks (Python)

+To illustrate the potential of the dataset, a Jupyter notebook ```plot_segment_acoustic_image.ipynb`` is provided showing the basic handling of the image log data and an application for image segmentation based on amplitude value tresholds.